thecommoncoder765/thecommoncoder765/README.md

 ### Hey! 👋
 I'm Elijah.
 I am a young programmer that works in Python, JavaScript, and Swift.
 I am best at Python, and I make Discord bots with it.

-## Projects
-I am currently working on a Discord bot.
+- 🔭 I’m currently working on a Discord bot
+- 🌱 I’m currently fluent in Python, and learning rust.
 <!--
 **thecommoncoder765/thecommoncoder765** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...